Daniel Rubinstein: Career

 Rubinstein, one of the State Department's leading “Arabists,” replaced Ambassador Robert Ford as the US Special Envoy to Syria.

 In March 2014, U.S. Secretary of State John Kerry announced that Rubinstein would replace Robert Stephen Ford as the United States Special Envoy for Syria.
-Rubinstein thus served as Ambassador from October 2015 to January 2019, after which he retired from the State Department.
+Rubinstein thus served as Ambassador from October 2015 to January 2019.

-Daniel Rubinstein appointed as Charge d'Affaires ad interim at the US Embassy in Cairo on August 23, 2022.
+Rubinstein was appointed as Charge d'Affaires ad interim at the US Embassy in Cairo on August 23, 2022.

+Rubinstein was appointed as Chargé d'Affaires ad interim to Sudan on February 23, 2024.